 You must always call the police if the accident caused an injury or death.
 An officer who comes to the scene of the Seattle auto accident will make a report.
 If an officer does not show up, you must make a written report on a form available at the police department or Washington State Patrol office.

 If someone is injured, what should I do?

 According to the law, you must give reasonable assistance to injured persons.
 For example, you might need to call an ambulance or give first aid if you know how.

 You also need to make every attempt to avoid additional collisions.
-Try to warn other motorists that an accident has happened.
-Turning on your car’s hazard lights, lifting the engine hood, or placing flares on the road, are good ways to warn oncoming traffic.
+Try to warn other motorists after a car accident has happened.
+Turning on your car’s hazard lights, lifting the engine hood, or placing flares on the road are good ways to warn other drivers.

 What information should be gathered at the scene of the accident?

 Be sure to get as much correct and complete information as you can at the scene of the accident.
 For that to happen, have an emergency kit ready.

 Keep the following items in your glove compartment in the event of a car crash